 ICP source is made with an antenna connected to an RF power supply and wrapped around an alumina cylinder.
 RF power is coupled to the plasma through an inductive mode.
 The oscillating current in the antenna at 13.56 MHz induces an electromagnetic field (E/B) in the alumina cylinder.
 For plasma ignition, some primary electrons collect the E/B field energy (ions are too heavy to get the energy from E/B field).
 Inelastic collisions between hot electrons and neutrals (injected gas mixture) give ions/electrons pairs.
 This is the way how the main plasma is created inside the cylinder where the gas mixture and pressure are controlled (turbo pump associated to a rough primary pump).

 Electrostatic and biasing substrate holder

-The electrostatic chuck (ESC) allows holding and thermalizing 4 inches and 6 inches wafers (according to ESC configuration) to room temperature.
+The electrostatic chuck (ESC) allows holding and thermalizing 100mm wafers to room temperature.
 Temperature control is assured by circulation of a thermostat liquid.
 The wafer, whose backside must be conductive, is fixed to the chuck by electrostatic clamping.
 Energy transfers between the thermalized chuck and the wafer is assured by a helium film whose pressure is adjustable.
 The substrate holder biasing is done by a RF generator (300 W maximum), which enables control of the ions mean energy value during the etching process.